Add a pop of color to your indoor or outdoor garden with Purple Succulents! We have added the best ones to help you make the right pick!

 Botanical Name: Sempervivum heuffelii ‘Bermuda’

+Have you seen a succulent turning purple?
 This color-changing succulent stays green when it is not exposed to direct sun and changes its color to deep purple when it gets bright light.

 25. Duke of Windsor